-Finally, having the option to work from home (especially freelancing from home) allows you to tailor your work time to your own needs, choose how much work you need and even participate on projects you never could in a traditional office.
-For instance, through telecommuting, you can easily work with a Sydney web design agency, even if you are situated half a globe away.
+Finally, having the option to work from home (especially freelancing from home) allows you to tailor your work-time to your own needs, choose how much work you need and even participate in projects you never could in a traditional office.
+For instance, through telecommuting, you can easily work with a web design agency, even if you are situated half a globe away.

 Additionally, it allows you to pursue different career options with minimal investment on your side.
 Paying for the internet (which is something you would do either way), an MS office and/or Photoshop are minor expenses when compared to the cost of commute day in and day out, not to mention the price of clothes for work and similar expenses.

 Follow your passion in the creative world or wherever you are passionate

 At the very end, it is crucial that you find a line of work that will allow you to pursue your passion.
 In the first section, we mentioned that your job can be mean to an end but it is much better when things aren’t so simple and straightforward.
 You see, if you are passionate about what you do, your work will feel like a reward of its own, which already puts you in a great position.
 Not to mention you are proud and excited to go to work every day, which is where a lot of creative people are.
 But, there are also creative people who don’t recognize their ability to create for example a website or strategy and never reach that level of content.